 Well, for starters, Jordan Kilganon does not have any trainer certification, so it’s questionable if he truly understands body mechanics, injury prevention, and other important details that could apply to people with pre-existing conditions or prior injuries.

 And I say this respectively, because most programs I’ve tested until today that turned out to be good, were usually created by certified and experienced trainers who were qualified to do so.

-Take for example the three best rated vertical jump programs since 2014: Vert Shock, Jump Manual and BoingVert – all of which were created by qualified and certified individuals who majored in the field and have the credentials to show for it.
+Take for example the three of the best rated vertical jump programs since 2014 – Vert Shock, Jump Manual and BoingVert – all of which were created by qualified and certified individuals who majored in the field and have the credentials to show for it.